Scout24/aws-cf-verified-ssl-certificate/README.md

+# ⚠️ This repository is deprecated

+AWS allows validation of Certificate Manager certificates by creating DNS records.
+When the domains are managed by Route53, CloudFormation will take care of the maintenance of the DNS records.
+This approach is faster and less error-prone than the e-mail-based approach we offer here.

+For this reason we will no longer maintain this repository.
+It will archived and thus be read-only.

 # Get verified SSL certificate via CloudFormation

 Right now, it's hard to automcatically retrieve a verified SSL/TLS certificate from AWS Certificate Manager via CloudFormation,